 1. Minimum UT grade point average (GPA) of 2.75; the actual cutoff might be considerably higher depending upon the applicant pool.

 2. Completion of all prerequisite courses with a minimum GPA of 2.75.
 The GPA for the prerequisite courses will be calculated and the students will be rank-ordered on the basis of the prerequisite coursework GPA.
-Students may take the Biology and Psychology courses outside of UT Austin, but only courses taken at UT Austin will be utilized in calculating this GPA.
+Students may take the Psychology course outside of UT Austin, but only courses taken at UT Austin will be utilized in calculating this GPA.

 Students interested in applying to the Health Promotion & Behavioral Science major must complete these prerequisites: